pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdatagovernance/README.md

 ## Running a PingDataGovernance container

-The easiest way to test test a simple standalone image of PingDataGovernance is to cut/paste the following command into a terminal on a machine with docker.
+The easiest way to test a simple standalone image of PingDataGovernance is to cut/paste the following command into a terminal on a machine with docker.

 ```
   docker run \